 The Committee is currently working on the preservation of the Malachi Mills House at 1504 W Baltimore St, one of the last woodframe houses in west Baltimore.

-The Historic Preservation Committee meets the third Monday of the month at 6pm.
+The Historic Preservation Committee meets the second Monday of the month at 6pm.

 Chair: Scott Kashnow, email@example.com

 Dial by your location +1 301 715 8592 US (Germantown) +1 312 626 6799 US (Chicago) +1 646 876 9923 US (New York)

 Meeting ID: 874 7610 3390 Password: 996681 Find your local number: https://us02web.zoom.us/u/kb3OdoUSXk

 The Historic Preservation Committee uses history–including architectural preservation, community storytelling and oral history, and preserving and celebrating community culture–to make the Southwest Partnership neighborhoods attractive places where people want to be.

 - The renovation of the Malachi Mills House at 1504 W Baltimore St into a cultural destination center

 - The creation of an online portal to collect, share, and celebrate the specifically Black history of the Southwest Partnership neighborhoods

 - Recording, re-discovering, sharing, and preserving the history of the Poppleton neighborhood in partnership with the Poppleton Now! neighborhood association and the University of Maryland Baltimore County

 - Supporting the architectural preservation of key buildings along W. Baltimore St